Shopify Developer

 Clean structure, responsive layout, and consistent UI systems.

-Performance tooling
+Performance mindset

 Git workflow